kumahq/kuma-website/docs/docs/dev/security/secrets.md

 ::::

 ::: tip
-The `data` field of a Kuma `Secret` should always be a Base64 encoded value.
-You can use the `base64` command in Linux or macOS to encode any value in Base64:
+The `data` field of a Kuma `Secret` is a Base64 encoded value.
+Use the `base64` command in Linux or macOS to encode any value in Base64:

 ```sh
 # Base64 encode a file